MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/procurement/category-requests-from-vendors.md

 27. Select **Activate the new version** if you are ready to begin testing this workflow.
 Otherwise select **Do not activate the new version**.
 28. Select **OK** to complete the workflow setup.

-Tip: If your agency does not require approval of category requests then workflow should be configured for automatic approval.
+Tip: If your agency does not require approval of category requests, then workflow should be configured for automatic approval.

 For more information on workflow setup, see [Set Up Workflows - Business Central | Microsoft Docs](https://docs.microsoft.com/en-us/dynamics365/business-central/across-set-up-workflows).